delphidabbler/codesnip-faq/SourceCode.md

 **Is CodeSnip open source?**

 CodeSnip's original code is open source.
-The license used for most of the source code changed from v3 to v4.

-* CodeSnip 3 and earlier, and the v4 preview and beta editions, use the [Mozilla Public License 1.1](http://www.mozilla.org/MPL/1.1/) for most of the original code.

-* CodeSnip 4, from the first release candidate, uses [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/) for most of the original code.
+The [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/) is used for most of the original source code.
 For full details see the Source Code section of CodeSnip's [License file](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Docs/License.html)<sup>1</sup>.

-In both cases third party code uses a variety of open source licenses.
+Third party code uses a variety of open source licenses.
 Any third party libraries are also open source.

 The only exception is the code linked in from the Delphi RTL and VCL libraries.
 Given that you need Delphi to compile CodeSnip, that's not really an issue providing you don't distribute the Delphi library source code.